 Our goal is to host a fun community event that offers healthy, local food options in a convenient, environmentally-friendly way.
 More than 35 local producers and farmers will bring their goods to the market every week.

 The festive, community atmosphere of the market will be enhanced by music from local bands each week.
 Visitors can look forward to cooking demonstrations, free food samples and recipes for items in the peak of their season.
 All ingredients will be selected from the market to make their menu items.

 In addition, the Clinic will provide health education for all visitors.
 Parking is free for one hour in all Cleveland Clinic garages.
 Parking fees will apply for parking durations over one hour at all Cleveland Clinic garages.

 The WIC distribution dates for the Main Campus Market are:

 - Wednesday, August 28, 2013 | 10:30 a.m. to 12:30 p.m.

 - Wednesday, September 25, 2013 | 10:30 a.m. to 12:30 p.m.

 The Benefits of Buying Local

-Pick local produce for your family’s health
+Choose local produce for family health

 Support local farming — It’s friendlier to the environment